 Content creators should consider investing in FAST because it can help them build a large subscriber base.
 FAST is renowned for its enhanced user experience, hence, providing personalized content to an audience can help distributors boost the number of users.

 Content creators can create their FAST channel and distribute content from their existing SVOD or AVOD libraries.
-They can also create channels for short-form content.
+Incorporating podcast recording software makes it easy to create and launch FAST channels rapidly.
 It is easy to create and launch FAST channels quickly.
 It provides a huge opportunity to use older content libraries to build niche FAST channels for revenue generation and drive subscriptions for premium content.

 Why is FAST Streaming Important?